Top 10 party Games

 finished cat in the hat craft on top of a Dr Seuss book

-With Read Across America Day (aka Dr. Seuss Day or Dr. Seuss’s birthday) coming up on March 2nd, I thought it would be fun to a share a Dr. Seuss inspired craft to go along with all of the Dr. Seuss games I’ve already shared!
+With Read Across America Day (aka Dr. Seuss Day or Dr. Seuss’s birthday) coming up on March 2nd, I thought it would be fun to a share a Dr. Seuss inspired craft to go along with all of the Dr. Seuss games and the Dr. Seuss scavenger hunt I’ve already shared!

 Cat in the Hat is one of my favorite Dr. Seuss books so I decided to make a craft that looks like his hat – a cat in the hat craft!
 Crafts are definitely one of my ways to make reading fun, so this is perfect!